adamstok/algo/README.md

 ##### BINARY SEARCH

 The search function from binary_search.py simply updates the left / right position till the element is (not)found.
+I added a simple runtime decorator to see the elapsed time.

 ```
 Input: